corverroos/go-visibilty/README.md

 > if the unexported type is returned by an exported function (or leaked in some other way).
 > This is generally not a concern since the _private-is-private-public-is-public_ convention states that public identifiers are safe-to-use.

+As with any convention, there are exceptions to the rule.
+If an exported type, needs to provide an "internal" API for other types in its own package, making that exported obviously leaks the internal API.
+Providing that internal API via unexported identifiers is fine in that case.

 See [foo/foo.go](foo/foo.go) and other files for an illustration of this and examples.

 ## Go language spec